 An Issuer's Directory

-If the issuer of the credential has a Recipient Directory you can use this to search for the individual you are looking to verify.
+If the issuer of the credential has a Spotlight Directory you can use this to search for the individual you are looking to verify.

 Verifying a Hardcopy Certificate with a QR Code

 If the certificate you are looking to verify is not in digital form but printed out in hardcopy, if it has a QR code it can still be verified.
 Use a QR reader on a smartphone to scan the QR code on the certificate.
 This will take you straight to the Credential View where you can use the big green 'Verify' button to check the certificate.